a monster wine - big and bold. very complex, very good — 2 months ago

 Founder Fass Selections

 A reminder that categories matter less than producers.
 Beautifully mature and completely alive, showing notes of cheese rind, oyster shell, sea breeze, lemon oil, and savory Chablis minerality.
 The youthful voltage of Petit Chablis has softened into something broader and more complex, but the freshness remains remarkable.
 Textured, versatile, and endlessly food-friendly, with a wonderful combination of mature savory character and classic limestone tension.
 Drinking beautifully and a perfect companion to charcuterie, pâté, and richer appetizers.
-A fascinating wine and a terrific lesson in what happens when supposedly "simple" Chablis is made by a master. — a day ago
+A fascinating wine and a terrific lesson in what happens when supposedly "simple" Chablis is made by a master. — 24 days ago